Is Your Dog Aggressive? Here's What's Actually Going On

 If your dog is showing signs of aggression, don’t panic.
 Here are some steps you can take to help manage and reduce aggressive behavior:

-More often than not, aggression is a sign of underlying health problems.
-A visit to your vet can help rule out any physical issues.
+In some cases, sudden aggressive behavior in dogs can be linked to underlying health issues such as pain or discomfort.
+A visit to your vet can help rule out medical causes.
 This is often the first step I recommend for all my clients.

-Working with a professional to implement a positive reinforcement based behavior change plan can help teach your dog better ways to respond to their triggers.
+Working with a professional to implement a positive reinforcement-based behavior change plan can help your dog learn better ways to respond to their triggers.
+This typically involves desensitization and counter-conditioning, gradually changing how your dog feels about the things that set them off.

 If you know certain situations set your dog off, do your best to avoid them while you’re working on training.
 Rome wasn’t built in a day, and neither is a perfectly behaved dog.